testomatio/reporter/docs/artifacts.md

 2. Testomat.io displays artifacts by the link in public mode or pre-signed links in private mode

 > **Note**
 > Testomat.io Application won't bill you for stored artifacts, as they are stored in your bucket.
 If you don't have S3 bucket yet, it's not more than 5$ a month to purchase them one of the cloud providers.
-S3 was chosen as it is de-facto standard for file storage for cloud hostings.
-All popular hostings except Microsoft Azure support S3 protocol for storing files.
+S3 was chosen as it is de-facto standard for file storage for cloud hosting.
+All popular hosting except Microsoft Azure support S3 protocol for storing files.

 If a test files, a test runner may produce screenshot, video, or trace of a failed test.
 These files will be picked up by a reporter and uploaded to S3 bucket and attached to test.